-The Swiss Life Group is committed to responsible, sustainable corporate management.
+Responsible and sustainable corporate governance is of central importance to the Swiss Life Group.
 It structures its corporate governance openly and transparently in compliance with the acknowledged national and international standards.

 Swiss Life stands for openness and transparency within the context of responsible corporate management and, in the interests of its shareholders, policyholders and staff, attaches great importance to the accepted standards of corporate governance and the requirements entailed in terms of the management and organisation of the Swiss Life Group.

 The corporate governance of Swiss Life Holding Ltd (Swiss Life Holding) is based on the relevant provisions issued by the SIX Swiss Exchange and the Swiss Financial Market Supervisory Authority FINMA and is modelled on leading national and international corporate governance standards, in particular the Swiss Code of Best Practice for Corporate Governance issued by the Swiss Business Federation “economiesuisse”, as well as the Organization for Economic Cooperation and Development’s (OECD) principles on corporate governance.